bdanielle092/SQL-Course/book-3-carnival-transactions/chapters/TRANSACTION_STORED_PROCEDURE.md

 end;$$
 ```

 Remember the transaction from the last chapter?
 We created a customer record and then created a sales record associated with that customer.
 Let's put that transaction into a stored procedure.
+This time, our new customer buys two vehicles and therefore we have two inserts for the Sales table.

 ```sql
 CREATE OR REPLACE PROCEDURE new_customer_new_sale()